knit-bee/tei-make-corpus/README.md

                         '#'.
   --processing-instructions PROCESSING_INSTRUCTIONS
                         Add xml processing instructions to the teiCorpus file.
-                        If passed as commandline argument, the processing instructions should be formatted as a json-parsable string representing a dictionary, e.g. '{"a":"b"}'
+                        If passed as command line argument, the processing instructions should be formatted as a json-parsable string representing a dictionary, e.g. '{"a":"b"}'
                         (with double quotes).
 If a toml file is used, use an